-9 "(c) The committee may propose an amendment to any 10 proposed rule and return it to the agency with the suggested amendment.
-In the event the agency accepts the rule as 11 12 amended, the agency may resubmit the rule as amended to the 13 committee and the rule shall become effective on the date 14 specified in the rule, or on the date the amended rule is 15 submitted, whichever is later.
-In the event the agency does 16 not accept the amendment, the proposed amended rule shall be 17 deemed disapproved, as provided in subsection (b).

-18 "(d) An agency may withdraw a proposed or certified 19 rule.
-An agency may resubmit a rule so withdrawn or returned 20 under this section with minor modification.
-Such a rule is a 21 new filing and subject to this section but is not subject to 22 further notice as provided in subsection (a) of Section 23 41-22-5.

-24 "(e) The committee is authorized to review and 25 approve or disapprove any rule adopted prior to October 1, 26 1982.
+- "(c) The committee may propose an amendment to any proposed rule and return it to the agency with the suggested amendment.
+In the event the agency accepts the rule as amended, the agency may resubmit the rule as amended to the committee and the rule shall become effective on the date specified in the rule, or on the date the amended rule is submitted, whichever is later.
+In the event the agency does not accept the amendment, the proposed amended rule shall be deemed disapproved, as provided in subsection (b). - "(d) An agency may withdraw a proposed or certified rule.
+An agency may resubmit a rule so withdrawn or returned under this section with minor modification.
+Such a rule is a new filing and subject to this section but is not subject to further notice as provided in subsection (a) of Section 41-22-5. - "(e) The committee is authorized to review and approve or disapprove any rule adopted prior to October 1, 1982.

-"(f) A rule submitted to the committee which has an 1 2 economic impact shall be accompanied by a fiscal note prepared 3 by the agency and including a specific dollar amount of anticipated economic impact in accordance with this 4 5 subsection.
-The fiscal note shall be resubmitted with any changes when filing the certified rule.
-For any fiscal note 6 7 anticipating seven hundred fifty thousand dollars (\$750,000) 8 or more of implementation and compliance costs, the 9 Legislative Services Agency, Fiscal Division, within 21 days 10 of certification of the rule, shall provide to the committee a brief analysis of the accuracy and veracity of the agency's 11 12 fiscal note and anticipated economic impact.
-Upon receiving the fiscal note, and analysis, if any, the committee may 13 14 require additional information from the submitting agency, 15 other state agencies, or other sources.
-A state agency shall cooperate and provide information to the committee.
-At a 16 17 minimum, the fiscal note submitted with a proposed rule shall 18 include the following:

-19 "(1) A determination of the need for the rule and20 the expected benefit of the rule.
+economic impact shall be accompanied by a fiscal note prepared 2 by the agency and include a specific dollar amount of 3 anticipated economic impact in accordance with this 4 subsection.
+The fiscal note shall be resubmitted with any 5 changes when filing the certified rule.
+For any fiscal note 7 anticipating seven hundred fifty thousand dollars (\$750,000) or more of implementation and compliance costs, the 8 Legislative Services Agency, Fiscal Division, within 21 days 9 10 of certification of the rule, shall provide to the committee a brief analysis of the accuracy and veracity of the agency's 11 12 fiscal note and anticipated economic impact.
+Upon receiving the fiscal note, and analysis, if any, the committee may 13 require additional information from the submitting agency, 14 other state agencies, or other sources.
+A state agency shall 15 cooperate and provide information to the committee.
+At a 16 17 minimum, the fiscal note submitted with a proposed rule shall 18 include the following: "(1) A determination of the need for the rule and 19 the expected benefit of the rule.
+20